bonitasoft/bonita-doc/md/runtime-monitoring.md

 **Work**: a unit piece of code that executes parts of process instances, tasks, BPM elements... and allows the processes to execute forwards.
 It executes in a Java thread.

-**Connector work**: a unit piece of code that specifically executes Bonita connectors
+**Connector work**: a unit piece of code that specifically executes Bonita connectors.

-**Work queue**: a queue storing pending works before they are taken by threads for execution
+**Work queue**: a queue storing pending works before they are taken by threads for execution.

 ## Bonita-related metrics
 Bonita-related metrics are **enabled by default** and cannot be disabled.
-Here they are:
+Here are the provided metrics:
 * The number of currently running works, under the logical key name **org.bonitasoft.engine.work.works.running**
 * The number of currently pending works, waiting in the work queue to be treated, under the logical key name **org.bonitasoft.engine.work.works.pending**
-* The total number of executed works (since the last start of Bonita platform), under the logical key name **org.bonitasoft.engine.work.works.executed**
+* The total number of executed works (since the last start of Bonita runtime), under the logical key name **org.bonitasoft.engine.work.works.executed**
 * The number of currently running connector works, under the logical key name **org.bonitasoft.engine.connector.connectors.running**
 * The number of currently pending connector works, waiting in the connector work queue to be treated, under the logical key name **org.bonitasoft.engine.connector.connectors.pending**
-* The total number of executed connector works (since the last start of Bonita platform), under the logical key name **org.bonitasoft.engine.connector.connectors.executed**
+* The total number of executed connector works (since the last start of Bonita runtime), under the logical key name **org.bonitasoft.engine.connector.connectors.executed**